: Lima, Cusco, Sacred Valley, Machu Picchu

 Pre-Columbian beliefs are also evident the reverence Cusqueños display for the apus (mountains) and huacas (temples) and other Inca ruins.

 For travelers short on time, a guided Cusco tour is the best way to take in the highlights of South America’s oldest continuously inhabited city.
 Group tours typically begin in the afternoon, visiting the Qorikancha (Temple of the Sun) and the Cathedral.
 These two sites provide an introduction to the drama of Cusco’s history through its architecture, from the rise of the Inca Empire to its defeat by Spanish conquistadors and the building of a colonial city atop the ruins.
-The second part of the tour continues to archaeological sites in the hills above Cusco, including the monolithic ruins of Sacsayhuaman as well as Qenko, Puka Pukara, Tambomachay, that will together give you an idea of the scale of Inca building projects.
+The second part of the tour continues to archaeological sites in the hills above Cusco, including the monolithic ruins of Sacsayhuaman as well as Qenko, Puka Pukara, Tambomachay, which will together give you an idea of the scale of Inca building projects.
 Private tours are a better option for travelers with specific interests such as religious art or archeology.

 In Inca times, the Sacred Valley was reserved for specialized agriculture and the Inca kings’ private estates.
 Today, finely sculpted terraces and enigmatic ruins dot this narrow valley famous for its singular beauty.
 The towns of Pisac and Ollantaytambo are the principal stops, though travelers with more time on their hands will find plenty more to see and do.
 It’s possible to visit the Sacred Valley on a day tour from Cusco, which is convenient for travelers who need to return to Cusco to acclimate for a trek or for an early flight out.
 If time allows, we highly recommend spending a night or two in the Sacred Valley, away from the bustle of Cusco and Machu Picchu.

-Travellers can explore the amazing hydraulic architecture in Tipon, pre-Incan structures in Pikillacta and the beautiful artworks of the Escuela Cusqueña in Andahuaylillas.
+Travelers can explore the amazing hydraulic architecture in Tipon, pre-Incan structures in Pikillacta and the beautiful artworks of the Escuela Cusqueña in Andahuaylillas.
 Additionally, you can explore the capital of bread, Oropesa, Lucre, Huacarpay, Raqchi and other places.

 Get off the tour bus and inject some real adventure into your exploration of Cusco’s ruins with a mountain bike or horseback riding tour.
 You can ride between Sacsayhuaman and Tambomachay, stopping by smaller sites in between while getting views of the city and the surrounding landscape.
 It’s the perfect option to get away from the crowds while in Cusco.
 The Sacred Valley also has rafting, rock climbing, and ATV tours available.